Nationalist People's Coalition: Formation

-In 1990, amid political and economic uncertainty in the aftermath of the 1986 People Power Revolution, members of civil society and business groups invited businessman Danding Cojuangco, a former associate of deposed President Ferdinand Marcos, to lead a national coalition for the 1992 national elections.
+In 1990, amid political and economic uncertainty in the aftermath of the 1986 People Power Revolution, members of civil society and business groups invited businessman Danding Cojuangco, a former associate of deposed President Ferdinand Marcos and estranged cousin of President Corazon Aquino, to lead a national coalition for the 1992 national elections.
 Cojuangco's supporters, who called themselves Friends of Danding, began organizing because of limited time before the polls.

-Cojuangco expressed interest in running under the Nacionalista Party where he had long-standing ties, provided the nomination process was fair.
-Two other national figures were also seeking the party nomination, Senator Juan Ponce Enrile and Vice President Salvador Laurel who was the party president.
-Internal disputes arose between Laurel and former Rizal Governor Isidro Rodriguez over the nomination rules.
-With the issues unresolved and the party divided, Cojuangco's backers formed a new party, Partido Pilipino, led by Jerry Barican, Antonio Gatmaitan, and Butch Valdes.
+Cojuangco expressed interest in running under the Nacionalista Party, where he had long-standing ties, provided the nomination process was fair.
+Two other national figures were also seeking the party nomination, Senator Juan Ponce Enrile and Vice President Salvador Laurel, the latter being the party president.
+Internal disputes arose between Laurel and former Rizal Governor Isidro Rodriguez, who supported Cojuangco, over the nomination rules.
+With the issues unresolved and the party divided, Cojuangco's backers formed a new party, Partido Pilipino, led by Fernando Barican, Antonio Gatmaitan, and Butch Valdes.
 The Commission on Elections officially registered the party on February 5, 1991.

-Nacionalista eventually split into the Laurel and Rodriguez wings, with the latter supporting Cojuangco.
+The Nacionalistas eventually split into the Laurel and Rodriguez wings, with the latter supporting Cojuangco.
 A court ruling in favor of the Laurel wing prompted Cojuangco's allies to consolidate under a broader umbrella group, the Nationalist People's Coalition.
-This coalition included the Rodriguez wing, Kilusang Bagong Lipunan (KBL), Partido Pilipino and its regional parties such as Bagong Lakas ng Nueva Ecija, sectoral groups, and independent politicians.
+This coalition included the NP-Rodriguez wing, Kilusang Bagong Lipunan, Partido Pilipino and its regional parties such as Bagong Lakas ng Nueva Ecija, sectoral groups, and independent politicians backing Cojuangco.

-Ramos years: 1992–1998
+Ramos administration

-1992 election
+1992 presidential election

-In the 1992 elections, Cojuangco ran for president under the NPC banner with Senator Joseph Estrada, whose Partido ng Masang Pilipino coalesced with NPC, for vice president.
+In the 1992 presidential election, Cojuangco ran for president under the NPC–Partido Pilipino banner with Senator Joseph Estrada, whose Partido ng Masang Pilipino coalesced with NPC, for vice president.
 Other NPC candidates for various races ran under affiliated parties.
-Cojuangco placed third, being defeated by Marcos' cousin Fidel Ramos, while Estrada won the vice presidential race in a landslide.
-After the elections, Partido Pilipino was renamed as the Nationalist People's Coalition, formalizing the group into a political party with leadership transferred to newly-elected NPC officers.
-Also, NPC joined the Lakas-led Rainbow Coalition, a House caucus coalition formed with multiple parties, including Lakas, and won 5 Senats seats (which 4 of them are half-termers placing between 13–24) which Laban ng Demokratikong Pilipino (LDP, then known as Laban) dominated.
+Cojuangco placed third, losing to Marcos' cousin Fidel V. Ramos, who was endorsed by President Aquino, while Estrada won the vice presidential race in a landslide.
+Following the elections, Partido Pilipino was renamed as the Nationalist People's Coalition, formalizing the group into a political party whose leadership was transferred to newly-elected NPC officers.
+The NPC joined the Lakas–NUCD-led Rainbow Coalition, a caucus coalition in the House of Representatives formed with multiple national parties.

-1995 elections: A party and an opposition coalition

-NPC became a party and the official opposition against Lakas–Laban Coalition, led by Ramos and Ed Angara of Laban.
-NPC drafted including half-termers Nikki Coseteng and Arturo Tolentino, tapped Congressman Bongbong Marcos of KBL, former military mutineer Gringo Honasan and Miriam Defensor Santiago of PRP.
-It was then rumored that then-Senate President Ernesto Maceda already conceded to President Ramos days before the election day, as the latter also claimed.
-Only Santiago, Honasan, and Coseteng managed to win.
+In the 1995 Senate election, the NPC became the official opposition coalition against the administration Lakas–Laban Coalition, led by President Ramos and Senator Edgardo Angara of Laban ng Demokratikong Pilipino.
+The party's senatorial slate included half-termer senators Nikki Coseteng and Arturo Tolentino, Ilocos Norte representative Bongbong Marcos of KBL, former military mutineer Gregorio Honasan and 1992 People's Reform Party presidential candidate Miriam Defensor Santiago.
+Senate President Ernesto Maceda, then the party leader, reportedly conceded NPC's defeat to President Ramos days before the election, as the latter claimed.
+Only Santiago, Honasan and Coseteng managed to win Senate seats.